 BIOL 5758.
 BACTERIAL GENETICS.
 Two credit hours.
 Two hours of lecture per week.
-Prerequisites: BIOL 3300 and BIOL 3770.
+Prerequisites: BIOL 3300 or BIOL 3770 or authorization of the Director of the Department.

 DNA replication and expression in the prokaryotic cell; transfer of genetic information; the impact of genetic processes on the physiology and ecology of bacteria.